 Mixed

-The Mixed type is the most flexible schema type in Mongoose as it allows storage of any data type without restrictions.
-This type can be used for unpredictable schemas, such as storing dynamic fields or unstructured data.
-For example, Mixed can store JSON objects, arrays, strings, or numbers for content that does not fit into a predefined schema structure.
+The Mixed type is the most flexible schema type in Mongoose because it allows storage of any data type without restrictions.
+It is useful for unpredictable schemas such as storing dynamic fields or unstructured data.
+For example, Mixed can store JSON objects, arrays, strings, or numbers for content that does not fit a predefined structure.

-The Mixed type sacrifices strict validation and type enforcement.
-While it provides flexibility, overusing Mixed can reduce the benefits of schema definition and data consistency.
-Therefore, it is best suited for scenarios like prototyping, dynamic content storage, or applications requiring highly flexible data structures.
+The trade-off is that Mixed sacrifices strict validation and type enforcement.
+Overusing it reduces the benefits of schema definition and data consistency, so it is best reserved for prototyping, dynamic content storage, or applications that genuinely need a highly flexible data shape.

 Example: